swarup-kumar-sahoo/swarup-kumar-sahoo/README.md

 - 🌱 I’m currently learning **Docker and Kubernetes.**

-- 👨‍💻 All of my projects are available at [swarupkumarsahoo.netlify.app](swarup.tech)
+- 👨‍💻 All of my projects are available at [swarup.tech](https://swarup.tech/)

 - 📫 How to reach me **kumarswarup7272@gmail.com**